What Is Reality Capture and digital twin generation?

 What’s more?
 Once processed, these data points become valuable as now they can be easily shared and processed further with existing BIM files and other data.

-File Types That Reality Capture Produces
+File Types That digital twins Produce

 Both photogrammetry and laser scanning software produce point clouds.
 As a matter of fact, a single raw point cloud can contain millions of 3D points.
 You can easily get rid of unwanted data, reduce the file size and provide a more useful data set to your end users.